-Dr. McCormack has a DMin from Denver Seminary, an MDiv from Southeastern Baptist Theological Seminary, and a BA from Lock Haven University.
+Dr. McCormack earned a DMin from Denver Seminary, an MDiv from Southeastern Baptist Theological Seminary, and a BA from Lock Haven University.

-Dr. McCormack is ordained by the American Baptist Churches, U.S.A. and is a retired Air Force chaplain with 22 years experience in military chaplaincy, during which she pastored in five states and three foreign countries.
-She has experience as a hospital, police, prison, NASCAR, crisis and trauma, and industrial chaplain.
-Her counseling expertise is as a brief therapist and in crisis, trauma and disaster work.
-Dr. McCormack has served as consultant to the U.S. Army Chaplaincy on mentoring, as a subject matter expert to the U.S. Navy Chaplaincy on Institutional Excellence, and is on the U.S. Air Force Chief of the Chaplains Service's "Leaving a Legacy" mentoring team.
-She is also a crisis and trauma consultant and a Rapid Response team member and faculty member for the Billy Graham Evangelistic Association's "His Presence in Crisis" program.
+Dr. McCormack is ordained by the American Baptist Churches, USA and is a retired air force chaplain with 22 years of experience in military chaplaincy.
+She has pastored in five states and three foreign countries and has experience as a hospital, police, prison, NASCAR, drag racing, crisis and trauma, and industrial chaplain.
+She has served as consultant to the U.S. Army chaplaincy on mentoring; was a subject matter expert to the U.S. Navy Chaplaincy on Institutional Excellence, and is on the U.S. Air Force chief of chaplains' Leaving a Legacy mentoring team.